frankframework/frank-manual/docs/source/testing/ladybug/useWebInterface/windows.rst

 .. highlight:: none

 #.
-Open the Frank!framework by browsing to http://localhost/ladybug/iaf/gui.
+Open the Frank!Framework by browsing to http://localhost/ladybug/iaf/gui.
 #.
 Open Ladybug by clicking "Testing" and then clicking "Ladybug":

    .. image:: ../../frankConsoleFindTestTools.jpg